Skip to main content

 • Responds directly to a specific job posting.

-• Tailors your skills and experience to the listed requirements.
+• Tailors an applicant’s skills and experience to the listed requirements.

 • Emphasizes measurable achievements relevant to the position.

-• Complements your resume by adding personal context.
+• Complements a resume by adding personal context.

-• Focuses on why you’re the best candidate for the role.
+• Focuses on why an applicant is a good fit for the role.

 • Encourages an immediate next step, like an interview or follow-up.